Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	</tr>
  </table>

-  Alternatively, a version 1 of the eventmessagebox with absolute timing could be used, where the presentation time is added as a 64 bit integer.
+  Alternatively, a version 1 of the DashEventMessageBox with absolute timing could be used, where the presentation time is added as a 64 bit integer.
   In this case care must be taken not to signal events in the past or or far in the future.